 President and CEO, Access Communications Co-operative Limited

 Jim was born, raised and educated in Saskatchewan.
 Provincially, he is a director and past-president of the Better Business Bureau of Saskatchewan and President of the Duke of Edinburgh’s Award, Saskatchewan Division.
-Nationally, Jim is currently the past Chair of the Canadian Cable Systems Alliance and a director with the Cable Public Affairs Channel (CPAC).
+Nationally, Jim is a board director and former Chair of the Canadian Communications Systems Alliance (CCSA) and a director with the Cable Public Affairs Channel (CPAC).

 Ken Kolstad, PMP (Vice-Chair)